1) What do "M", "NGC", "NIC", etc., stand for?

 Note: even if you specify a COLOR in the usual code, it will be ignored.

-Somebody told me to check out the page for NGC<whatever>.
-I typed it in
+15) Somebody told me to check out the page for NGC<whatever>.
+I typed it in correctly and got a Page Not Found error.
+Why?

 The website is hosted on a Linux server.
-Unlike MS-Windows, Linux and Unix filenames and directory names are case sensitive.
+Unlike MS-Windows, Linux filenames and directory names are case sensitive.
 In other words, in a single directory you can have one file named "index.htm", a second named "Index.htm", a third named "INDEX.HTM" and a fourth named "Index.HTM".

 The filenames are lowercase and have no spaces.
 Instead of spaces, I use underscores.
 Also, I didn't put a separation between the catalog abbreviation and the number, i.e., NGC1502, not NGC_1502.
 (I don't know which is considered correct, so please don't e-mail me to ask.)